pdxcat/SCCMUpdate/README.md

-SCCM 2007 Machine Policy Update Script
+SCCM 2012 Machine Policy Update Script
 ======================================
 By: Craig Meinschein

-Forces a computer (or set of computers) to refresh their SCCM Machine Policy.
+Forces a computer (or set of computers) to run its SCCM Machine Policy Retrieval & Evaluation Cycle.
+Also triggers the SCCM Application Deployment Evaluation Cycle on SCCM 2012 clients.
 In my environment, it was easiest to implement this as a PowerShell script with a batch script "wrapper".

 Usage
 -----